 The temperature setting should be easy to change and clearly visible.
 We love the light-up displays that make checking your heat setting quick and easy.
 It’s so much easier to simply look down than to keep rechecking the dial.

 All the steam irons have around 8 feet of power cord which is more than enough to work comfortably and without snagging.
-The Rowenta DW2193 has a convenient retractable cord if you want something neat and easy to store, but the iron is a bit smaller which a slight disadvantage.
+The Rowenta Access has a convenient retractable cord if you want something neat and easy to store.

 Rowenta has designed the Eco Intelligent DW6080 with energy-saving in mind.

 It is 25% more energy-efficient compared to other irons but still has the same high steam performance that you need when ironing.
 Because of its 3D soleplate, the steam is concentrated and contained.
 Less steam is lost so it does not need to produce as much and both water and energy usage are reduced.

 Water high in minerals, known as hard water, is found in 85% of the U.S. Although this does not affect your health, it does cause a mineral buildup (called limescale) around the heating elements on the inside of your iron.
 When the iron converts the water in the tank to steam, these small particles stay behind and form a layer of scale.